HttpRafa/atomic-cloud/docs/usage/controller/index.md

 # What is the Controller?

 The **Controller** is a vital component of the Atomic Cloud platform.
-It acts as the central management unit by:
+It acts as the central management server by:

 - **Overseeing Nodes:**
   It monitors and manages the nodes in the cloud infrastructure.